 As we mentioned at the beginning of this article, changing the air filter in your furnace regularly is important.
 When airflow is obstructed, it not only stresses the system but raises the cost of running the system and creates a fire danger.

 When you purchase your filter, it will have a change-out date included in the packaging, but a general guideline is the before mentioned three to six months.
-You may find that your filter needs changed more or less than this depending on the level of air pollution in your home and how frequently your furnace is actively running.
-You can generally tell if a filter needs cleaned or replaced by visual inspection.
-You’ll see discoloration and build up on the surface of the filter.
+You may find that your filter needs to be changed more or less than this depending on the level of air pollution in your home and how frequently your furnace is actively running.
+You can generally tell if a filter needs cleaning or replaced by visual inspection.
+You’ll see discoloration and build upon the surface of the filter.

 We hope this guide on air furnace filters has helped you to better understand what your filter is, how it works, and how to maintain it.
 If you still have questions regarding filter replacement, you can always speak with your HVAC technician during annual maintenance.